 Enabling Text Analysis and Data Mining

-In addition to improving access, OCR enables advanced text analysis and data mining techniques on digitized historical archives.
-By converting scanned documents into structured text data, OCR allows researchers to analyze trends, patterns, and linguistic features across large corpora of historical texts.
-Text mining tools can identify significant themes, analyze language usage over time, and extract valuable insights from historical documents, thereby enriching our understanding of the past.
+Beyond access, OCR permits sophisticated text analysis and data mining on digitized archives.
+Changing scanned pages into structured text allows researchers to study trends, patterns, and linguistic changes across extensive historical collections.
+Text-mining tools can surface recurring themes, track language shifts over time, and pull meaningful findings from documents, enriching our historical knowledge.

 Overcoming Challenges in OCR for Historical Archives